Shiver, Frye and Big Man

-Shiver Hohojiro (ホホジロ フウカ, Hohojiro Fūka), Frye Onaga (オナガ ウツホ, Onaga Utsuho) and Big Man (マンタロー, Mantarō) are a trio of characters in the Splatoon series.
+Shiver Hohojiro (ホホジロ フウカ, Hohojiro Fūka), Frye Onaga (オナガ ウツホ, Onaga Utsuho) and Big Man (マンタロー, Mantarō) are a trio of characters in the Splatoon video game series.
 They first appeared in Splatoon 3 (2022) as an idol pop music group known as Deep Cut (すりみ連合, Surimi rengō), in which they provide content/news updates to the player as well as being responsible for some of the music that appears during matches and Splatfests.
 They also serve as antagonists in the game's single-player campaign, Return of the Mammalians.
-Deep Cut are set to return in the Splatoon spin-off Splatoon Raiders.
+Deep Cut returned in the Splatoon spin-off Splatoon Raiders.

 Created by Splatoon 3 co-creator Seita Inoue, the group was designed as antitheses to the series' previous musical duos, with a lean more into the bad boy archetype as well as using animal motifs to represent being predators of squid and octopuses.
 Additionally, they were designed to centre around the game's themes of chaos and the number 3; each member's physical design and music were also inspired by a different international culture.
 Shiver and Frye are voiced by Anna Sato and Laura Yokozawa respectively.

 Shiver, Frye and Big Man have received praise from both critics and fans, with Big Man being considered a fan favourite online, but the characters would cause intense conflict within the Splatoon community during Splatfests.
-Upon their reveal, Shiver was subjected to speculation from outlets about being non-binary.
+Upon her reveal, Shiver was subjected to speculation from outlets about being non-binary.
 Nintendo would later deny these claims, but fans would continue to headcanon the concept.

 Design and conception

 Shiver, Frye and Big Man were created for the 2022 Nintendo Switch game Splatoon 3, being revealed in a Nintendo Direct in August that year.
 They form the idol group Deep Cut and are hosts of the Anarchy Splatcast news program airing in the game's hub, Splatsville, and the group's home turf is located in a region called the Splatlands.
-Outside of their music and hosting careers, the group are also bandits who steal stuff to support the poor of Splatsville, with their news program actually being a pirate radio broadcast that hijacks Splatsville's actual programming.
+Outside of their music and hosting careers, the group are also bandits who steal valuables to support the poor of Splatsville, with their news program actually being a pirate radio broadcast that hijacks Splatsville's actual programming.
 The trio, who are popular among the locals of Splatsville, are descendants of families that have handled the festivals and religious ceremonies in the city for generations.
 The members were first acquainted in school; Shiver and Frye would later bond over their love of music, eventually meeting Big Man to accompany their music making by playing piano, eventually forming Deep Cut.